East Asian Studies

 Courses for EAS Concentration Credit

-Plan your course schedule with our list of Fall 2025 courses that satisfy the requirements for an East Asian Studies (EAS) concentration.
+Plan your course schedule with our list of Spring 2026 courses that satisfy the requirements for an East Asian Studies (EAS) concentration.

 #Course CodeCourse TitleInstructor